Lotus Elan: Elan +2

-Overview

 An Elan +2 was introduced in 1967 with a longer wheelbase and wider track, and two small rear seats, suitable for children.
 While the Elan was a two-seater sports car marketed to the single man/woman or young couple, the +2 was larger and considerably more luxurious vehicle marketed to the established family with children.
 Reviews reflected this new marketplace for Lotus.
 Motor Sport magazine reported the design goal as: it was decided to increase the interior dimensions considerably to meet the car's maxim that it "must be capable of transporting two adults and two children 1,000 miles in comfort with their luggage".

 In 1971 Colin Chapman bought Moonraker Marine / JCL and in 1974 Brian Davey working with the Naval Architect Don Shead on a new boat design was asked to help redesign the replacement for the Europa.
 This was finally designed by Giugiaro of Italdesign and called the Esprit which started production in 1976.

 While the Elan ceased production in 1973 the Elan +2 continued to be produced until 1975.
+As with the two-seater Elan, the exact number of +2s produced is unknown.
+The estimated total is approximately 5,200.
+However, John Bolster's "The Lotus Elan and Europa: A Collector's Guide" provides a number of 3,300.
+Fewer than 1,200 of these cars remain on the roads today.